mongodb/docs/source/includes/automation-configuration-processes.rst

    * - ``processes.<args>``
      - object
-     - This field is named either ``args2_6``, for MongoDB versions 2.6 and higher (including 3.0 and higher), or ``args2_4``, for versions 2.4 and earlier.
+     - This field is named ``args2_6`` for MongoDB versions 2.6 and higher (including 3.0 and higher).
 The field contains a MongoDB configuration object in the format appropriate to the version.
        For information on format and supported MongoDB options, see :doc:`supported configuration options
        </reference/cluster-configuration-process-options>`.

    * - ``processes.disabled``